Healthcare Areas

 - Family experience with resident cared for by the same staff

-- Family experience with presence of a resident and family council
+- Family experience of resident and family council

 - Family experience with sharing concerns